Skip to contents

 Both data.table and collapse are high-performance packages that work well together.
 For effective co-use it is helpful to understand where each has its strengths, what one can do what the other cannot, and where they overlap.
 Therefore this small comparison:

 • data.table offers an enhanced data frame based class to contain data (including list columns).
-For this class it provides a concise data manipulation syntax which also includes fast aggregation / slit-apply-combine computing, (rolling, non-equi) joins, keying, reshaping, some time-series functionality like lagging and rolling statistics, set operations on tables and a number of very useful other functions like the fast csv reader, fast switches, list-transpose etc.. data.table makes data management, and computations on data very easy and salable, supporting huge datasets in a very memory efficient way.
+For this class it provides a concise data manipulation syntax which also includes fast aggregation / slit-apply-combine computing, (rolling, non-equi) joins, keying, reshaping, some time-series functionality like lagging and rolling statistics, set operations on tables and a number of very useful other functions like the fast csv reader, fast switches, list-transpose etc.. data.table makes data management, and computations on data very easy and scalable, supporting huge datasets in a very memory efficient way.
 The package caters well to the end user by compressing an enormous amount of functionality into two square brackets [].
 Some of the exported functions are great for programming and also support other classes, but a lot of the functionality and optimization of data.table happens under the hood and can only be accessed through the non-standard evaluation table [i, j, by] syntax.
 This syntax has a cost of about 1-3 milliseconds for each call.
 Memory efficiency and thread-parallelization make data.table the star performer on huge data.

 • collapse is class-agnostic in nature, supporting vectors, matrices, data frames and non-destructively handling most R classes and objects.
 It focuses on advanced statistical computing, proving fast column-wise grouped and weighted statistical functions, fast and complex data aggregation and transformations, linear fitting, time series and panel data computations, advanced summary statistics, and recursive processing of lists of data objects.
 It also includes powerful functions for data manipulation, grouping / factor generation, recoding, handling outliers and missing values.
 The package default for missing values is na.rm = TRUE, which is implemented efficiently in C/C++ in all functions. collapse supports both tidyverse (piped) and base R / standard evaluation programming.
 It makes accessible most of it’s internal C/C++ based functionality (like grouping objects). collapse’s R functions are simple and strongly optimized, i.e. they access the serial C/C++ code quickly, resulting in baseline execution speeds of 10-50 microseconds.
 All of this makes collapse ideal for advanced statistical computing on matrices and larger datasets, and tasks requiring fast programs with repeated function executions.